-We have a diverse range of heritage material covering the last four centuries, with some 5000 items including antique prints, paintings, maps, postcards, photographs, documents, books and press cuttings.
-These are being catalogued by volunteers from the Friends of Richmond Park.
+We have a diverse range of heritage material covering the last four centuries, with some 6000 items including antique prints, paintings, maps, postcards, photographs, documents, books and press cuttings.
+These have been catalogued by volunteers from the Friends of Richmond Park.

 Our latest video features Sir David Attenborough